'Mike Borrowed My Credibility And Abused It': Fired Bloomberg Campaign Workers Speak

 NPR has reviewed copies of internal interview notes provided by a former campaign aide that include "employment through November 2020 with Team Bloomberg (not guaranteed location you are at now)."

-Many staffers expressed frustration that Bloomberg extensively self-funded his campaign, but doesn't appear to be making good on the things that made thousands of people work for him.
+Many staffers expressed frustration that Bloomberg extensively self-funded his campaign but doesn't appear to be making good on the things that made thousands of people work for him.

-"The man spent $500 million on ads alone in a four month period," said Jeweler.
+"The man spent $500 million on ads alone in a four-month period," said Jeweler.
 "He could spend 10% of that and give every single one of his field staff their entire salaries for the remainder of a year."

-Attorney Ari Wilkenfeld, an employment law litigator who is not involved in these lawsuits, said he sees these types of cases all the time and that it will likely be an uphill battle for Bloomberg's former staffers.
+Attorney Ari Wilkenfeld, an employment law litigator who is not involved in these lawsuits, said that he sees these types of cases all the time and that it will likely be an uphill battle for Bloomberg's former staffers.

 "Everybody wants to think that their new job is going to be great and their new boss that hired you is going to be genuine," Wilkenfeld said.
-"There's a psychological impediment to saying, 'Hey, brand new boss, you've made some promises, can you put them in writing?'
+"There's a psychological impediment to saying, 'Hey, Brand New Boss, you've made some promises, can you put them in writing?'
 Unfortunately, the new boss probably knows that.
 That's why they make promises in writing that they're willing to commit to, and verbally ones that they're not sure of or can't commit to."

 Some staffers receiving their final paychecks this week are also facing another issue, receiving less money than they were anticipating.

-Multiple staffers said they were told that if they kept their Bloomberg issued iPhones and MacBooks, they would be taxed in the future, on their 2020 tax returns.
+Multiple staffers said they were told that if they kept their Bloomberg-issued iPhones and MacBooks, they would be taxed on their 2020 returns.

 "How they did it instead, was they added it as supplemental income on all of our paychecks, meaning it put some of us in a different tax bracket, meaning we got taxed at a higher percentage," Jeweler said.
 That means some people saw withholding for as much as $700 or $800, including Jeweler.